clash-lang/clash-lang.org/content/blog/0009-shockwaves.md

 The Shockwaves system consists of two parts that work together to reconstruct this type information inside the waveform viewer:

-- The `Clash.Shockwaves` Haskell library, which exports translation information on top of the standard VCD file.
+- The `Clash.Shockwaves` Haskell library, which exports translation information in addition to the standard VCD file.
 - The Shockwaves extension for Surfer, which uses this information to translate the values inside the VCD file back into the Haskell representation.

 Shockwaves uses a collection of highly configurable translator modules to build up the best representations of Haskell types.
-And if no good representation is available, it can also just store the translations in lookup tables!
+And, if no good representation is available, it can also just store the translations in lookup tables!
 Add some flexible styles and configuration options, and you've got yourself a very powerful debugging tool.